California Psalms

 3 Brown clay tiles brightened with faded glaze

-spread their grid to seal the irregular floor.
+spread their grid to pave the rugged floor.

-4 Three unsanded boards crudely bolted make a bed.
+4 Three unsanded boards banged together crudely make a bed.

-5 Tell me, how was it to sleep on, monk, and the dreams?
+5 Tell me, how was it to sleep on, monk, what were your dreams?

 6 I have known cold and merciless damp nights: